Maxstef/data-loves-ml-for-people-course/README.md

-# Home works for Machine Learning for people course
+# Homework for the course "Machine Learning for People"